alelledo/churn-prediction/README.md

 13. `Province:` Province where the customer resides.
 14. `Churn:` Target variable indicating whether the customer churned (0 for no, 1 for yes).

+## Installation

+To run this project locally, follow these steps:

+1. Clone the repository
+2. Navigate to the project directory
+3. Install dependencies: `pip install -r requirements.txt`

 ## Usage

 ### Running the Jupyter Notebook